artisin/teFlow/README.md

 As I dive deeper into the world of functional programming I can no longer recommend you use this package and <s>in the future I plan to re-haul this whole idea</s>, nevertheless, it does work and its a interesting concept.

 *
 **It's not by any means functional by your typical definition.
-When I created this during a time when this was the construct that I thought functional programming implied.
-I was close-ish but if you think this is neat check out** [Professor Frisby's Mostly Adequate Guide to Functional Programming](https://github.com/MostlyAdequate/mostly-adequate-guide).
+This is what I thought the construct that is called functional programing implied.
+I was close-ish but wrong.
+If you think this idea is neat or want to learn more you should check out** [Professor Frisby's Mostly Adequate Guide to Functional Programming](https://github.com/MostlyAdequate/mostly-adequate-guide).

 ## Intro